-We appreciate the opportunity to provide these comments.
-If you have any questions or would like to discuss these issues further, please contact Matthew Williams, health policy project manager, at williams@actuary.org.
+We would welcome the opportunity to discuss these comments or other issues as you move forward with the budget reconciliation work in the Senate.
+If you have any questions or would like to discuss these issues further, please contact Matthew Williams, health policy project manager (williams@actuary.org).